-Yoga offers a comprehensive way of understanding the nature of the human mind, and how this relates to our mental health, empowering one to explore ways to modify behavior and lifestyle choices and embody a healthy resilient nervous system.
+Yoga as a personalized therapy, offers a comprehensive embodied way of understanding the nature of the human mind, and how this relates to our mental health, empowering one to explore ways to modify behavior and lifestyle choices and embody a healthy resilient nervous system.

 A wealth of evidence-based research has consistently demonstrated that yoga, as an effective ‘mind-body’ medicine can both prevent and manage chronic health issues.